ivan-hc/KDE-games-suite-appimage/README.md

-*This is an unofficial AppImage that bundles the following KDE games from Arch Linux using JuNest!*
+This is an unofficial AppImage that bundles the following KDE games from Arch Linux!

+These are all games included, you can see the same list by running the AppImage using the `-h` option.
 ```
     bomber
     bovo